p4lang/p4c/CONTRIBUTING.md

 ## Contributing License
 The P4 organizations uses [DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) for contributions.
 Please take a look at our [guidelines](https://github.com/p4lang/governance/wiki/P4-DCO-Guidelines).

 To sign off the last commit quickly use the `git commit --amend --signoff` command.
-The failing check will also include instructions on how to sign off all commits in two steps (using `git rebase HEAD~$NUM_COMMITS --signoff`). https://github.com/src-d/guide/blob/master/developer-community/fix-DCO.md#dco-is-missing also provides helpful tips on fixing DCO inconveniences.
+The failing check will also include instructions on how to sign off all commits in two steps (using `git rebase HEAD~$NUM_COMMITS --signoff`).
+The [Developer Community DCO guide](https://github.com/src-d/guide/blob/master/developer-community/fix-DCO.md#dco-is-missing) also provides helpful tips on fixing DCO inconveniences.
 Setting up a commit hook in the P4C repository will automate adding the DCO signoff.

 ## Coding Standard Philosophy